mistarheeOG/PreparingForMyNextStop/InterviewQuestions.md

 9 - Why do you want to leave your current role?

+Looking back, I was always happiest when in a small team and company.
+Guggenheim Partners has been a great place for me to grow and learn but I would like to move to a more intimate company where we can move quickly, affect change and deliver a great experience not only for our customers but for ourselves as a team.

 10 - Describe your most challenging project.

+The current project I am leading has been a challenge from day one.
+I was handed a product to evangelize on that I had no background with, had to build a team around it, create an SDLC around the product and then find customers within the firm to adopt the product.
+We have been subjected to 2 pivots in strategy within a year, but my team has been flexible and able to move forward.

+I have learned the ins and outs of the product and identified a technical lead that could help make sure we establish good practices for the team, I also developed a CI/CD pipeline for the product from scratch by piecing together knowledge from the available APIs and leveraging some open source tools.
+Finally, we've managed to launch and find a lane to operate in while dealing with conflicting signals from leadership on direction and scope.
+We've managed to onboard a handful of customers and are hoping to accelerate growth as we're able to expand the product offering.

 14 - What do you like to do outside of work?

+Pre-pandemic, I was an avid practitioner of Brazilian Jiu Jitsu and Sailing. although with the birth of my daughter both of those activities were severely curtailed - I'm not complaining.
+Until I feel it is safe to participate in those activities again, I am making due with understanding how to maintain and improve aspects of the home we purchased in CT.

 16 - Where do you see yourself in 5 years?

+My goal is to be a Head of Engineering or even a Founder of a technology startup.
+There are so many problems in the world that technology can assist with and improve the lives of people in general.
+As I move forward, regardless of the company, the mission will need to be one I can believe in and be inspired by.

 ### [35 Tech Lead Interview Questions (With Sample Answers)](https://www.indeed.com/career-advice/interviewing/tech-lead-interview-questions)